Keksuccino/docs_fancymenu/docs/action-scripts.md

 FancyMenu lets you add interactivity to your menus by assigning **actions** to elements.
 These actions run when a button is clicked, ticker is ticking, slider gets used, or when a screen opens or closes.
 You can also build advanced action scripts using simple control statements, such as **if**, **else-if**, **else**, and **while**, to control which actions run and when.

+> [!CAUTION]
+> Imported action scripts can modify files, contact servers, open links, or run commands.
+Use only sources you trust.

 <img src="https://github.com/Keksuccino/FancyMenu/blob/master/assets/docs/action_script_editor.png?raw=true" alt="Action script editor" style="max-width:800px;width:100%;height:auto;">

 # What Are Actions?